Guidelines for Positive Discipline

-All methods of discipline and guidance at Santa Fe shall be positive in nature, consistent with the age and developmental needs of the children, and lead to the child’s ability to develop and maintain self-control.
+Positive discipline is a process of teaching children how to behave appropriately.
+At Santa Fe Centers positive discipline respects the rights of the individual child, the group, and the adult.
+Methods of positive discipline shall be consistent with the age and developmental needs of the children, and lead to the ability to develop and maintain self-control.

-- Have clear, consistent rules that are explained to the children and understood by the staff.
+- Have a few consistent, clear rules that are explained to children and understood by adults.

 - Have a well-planned daily schedule